TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 You shouldn't make anything readable and certainly not writeable without a good reason.
 If you only want one or the other, Ruby gives you the similar **`attr_reader`** and **`attr_writer`** methods.
 They should be pretty self explanatory.

 Because of your getters and setters, there are two different ways to access an instance variable from inside your class, either calling it normally using `@age` or calling the method on the instance using `self`, which we learned about previously.
 Before, we said it represented whatever object called a particular method.
-Now, if we're using it inside another method, it's just the instance that houses them both.
+Since the original method (below it's `take_damage`) is being called on an instance of the class, that instance becomes `self`.
 An example is clearer:

     class Viking
         ...
         def take_damage(damage)
             self.health -= damage
             # OR we could have said @health -= damage
+            self.shout("OUCH!")
         end
+        def shout(str)
+            puts str
+        end
         ...
     end

+You can also call methods from within other methods, as we saw with `shout` above.
+In that case, the `self` is actually optional because Ruby assumes if you just type `shout("OUCH!")` that you're trying to run the method `shout` and Ruby will see if the method exists.
+That works 90% of the time, unless you've done something that overrides Ruby's assumption that you're trying to run a method, like using the `=` assignment operator:

+    ...
+        def sleep
+            health += 1 unless health >= 99   # !
+FAIL !
+        end
+    ...

+Here, Ruby assumes you're trying to set up a new `health` variable using `health=` instead of accessing the one that currently exists as `@health`.
+Just an edge case to watch out for if you start eliminating your `self`'s.

+Let's zoom away from the instance level and back to the class level for a second.
+Just like you've got instance variables and instance methods, you also get **class variables** and class methods.
+Class variables, denoted with TWO `@@`'s, are owned by the class itself so there is only one of them overall instead of one per instance.

+In this example, we assume that all Vikings start with the same health, so we don't make it a parameter you can pass in:

+    class Viking
+        @@starting_health
+        def initialize(name, age, strength)
+            @health = @@starting_health
+            # ...other stuff
+        end
+    end

+What about class methods?
+You define a class method by preceding its name with `self` (which should make sense after our discussion of `self`... you'll be calling the methods using `ClassName.class_method_name` so `self` will be the class itself).

+There are two good times to use class methods: when you're building new instances of a class that have a bunch of known or "preset" features, and when you have some sort of utility method that should be identical across all instances and won't need to directly access instance variables.

+The first case is called a **factory method**, and is designed to save you from having to keep passing a bunch of parameters manually to your `initialize` function:

+    class Viking
+        def initialize(name, health, age, strength)
+            #... set variables
+        end
+        def self.create_child(name)
+            age = rand * 18   # remember, rand gives a random 0 to 1
+            health = age * 5
+            strength = age / 2
+            Viking.new(name, health, age, strength)  # returned
+        end
+    end

+    > olga = Viking.create_child("olga")
+    => #<Viking:0x007ffc0402f348 @age=13.453281957963075, @name="olga", @health=67.26640978981537, @strength=6.726640978981537>

+It's pretty handy of IRB to list out the instance variables for you.
+It's almost identical to the output if you were to type `olga.inspect` (only the strings show up a bit differently).

 ### Exercises